-ENGLISH LANGUAGE LEARNER SUPPORT
+MULTILINGUAL LANGUAGE LEARNER SUPPORT

-English Language Learners receive literacy support in their core English class for core academic classes as well as direct instruction in small groups.
-Students may also receive support in small groups.
+Multilingual Language Learners receive literacy support in some of their core academic classes as well as direct instruction in small groups.
 Classes and groups are rich with activities that strengthen and develop skills in the four domains of language: reading, writing, speaking and listening.
 Students are encouraged to embrace the value of multilingualism, and to see themselves as able leaders in their school and their community through projects that highlight their cultural and linguistic competence.